 Only two came home

-The 4 men photographed: Gerald Digby, Gordon Abbott, Rex Coley and Colin Bullmen, all charged with the 12th Australian Light Horse at the Battle of Beersheba, now marking its 100th anniversary.
+The 4 men photographed: Gerald Digby, Gordon Abbott, Rex Coley and Colin Bull, all charged with the 12th Australian Light Horse at the Battle of Beersheba, now marking its 100th anniversary.
 Only 2 came home.

-Beersheba was a spectacularly successful gamble.
 The 4th and 12th Light Horse captured the town, its water supplies and over 700 Turkish soldiers.
 The Australians suffered 69 casualties1 in the ‘last great cavalry charge in military history’.
 70 of their faithful mounts also fell to machine-gun, rifle, and artillery fire.

 Harry Rex George Coley, aged 20 of ‘Truro’, (109 Raglan Street) Mosman, enlisted in 1915.
 He had come to Australia from England aged 16, and worked on the Cowra Experimental Farm.